dovahcrow/voipbits/README.md

 Before running `sls deploy` to actually deploy the code, you need to first create the corresponding DynamoDB table `voipbits-push-tokens` and an IAM role with permission to read/write the table.
-You also need to have a cert setup in ACM if you want to use customer domains.
+You also need to have a cert setup in ACM if you want to use your own domain.
 Otherwise you can just remove the `customDomain` section in `serverless.yml`.

 Run `sls deploy` you will get everything deployed.